liquity/ChickenBond/README.md

 The `ChickenBondManager` contract contains a function `activateMigration`, callable one-time and only by Yearn Governance.
 Yearn have agreed to call this function when they deprecate the v2 vaults that Chicken Bonds is connected to. `activateMigration` does the following:

 - Raise a `migration` mode flag
-- Move all permanent LUSD from permanent bucket to acquired bucket (thus making it redeemable)
+- Move all permanent LUSD from permanent bucket to reserve bucket (thus making it redeemable)

 ### Post-migration logic